 We are in the process of changing our floodplain regulations in light of the National Weather Service study of historical rainfall called Atlas 14.
 It shows that large storms are more likely than previously realized.

 Austin regulates new development, redevelopment and remodeling in the floodplain.
 These regulations are meant to protect Austinites from flooding and reduce public expense in the aftermath of a flood.
 We have started the process to change these regulations.

-Property owners and businesses in the 500-year floodplain would have new restrictions if they want to develop, expand, remodel or improve their properties.
-We estimate that there are approximately 2,800 buildings and 3,400 acres in the 500-year floodplain that would be affected.
+It uses an interim 100-year floodplain, based on the current 500-year floodplain, to regulate development.
+This change means that the floodplain regulations will apply to more properties.
+Property owners and businesses in the interim 100-year floodplain would have new restrictions if they want to develop, expand, remodel or improve their properties.
+We estimate that there are approximately 7,200 buildings in the interim 100-year floodplain.